-The ring makes all the difference!
+The ring makes all the difference

 “a perfect marriage is between two imperfect people who simply refuse to give up on each other”

 For centuries this subject remains a favorite among debaters and gossipmongers.
-If one goes down history you may believe how for generations our forefathers spoke about infidelity and polygamous relationships, how it was looked at and largely considered as a sin and discouraged and condemned by the people of that time.
-Yet there was one segment of people who enjoyed and indulged in sinful, forbidden pleasures.
-Often the behavior is observed to be a pattern largely due to the quest to seek variety and to spice up the erotic game which is physical wants or could be falling out of love and a clear indicator of emotional needs.
+If one goes down history you may believe how for generations our forefathers spoke about infidelity and polygamous relationships, how it was largely looked at and considered as a sin, taboo and discouraged, and condemned by the people of that time.
+Yet there was one segment of people who enjoyed and indulged in such sinful, forbidden pleasures.
+Often the behavior is observed to be a pattern largely due to the quest to seek variety and to spice up the erotic lustful game which is physical wants or could be falling out of love and a clear indicator of emotional needs.
 There are reasons as to why people believe this and often conclude it to be true once they get into and out of relationships too quickly or too frequently hoping to look for a better one only to realize with time that there is no such thing as “the one”, I will tell you why.

 Now lets talk about the other part of the story.
 Falling out of love with your partner and falling in love with someone else is the worst thing that could happen.
 Nobody plans for it and many don't even realize when this happens.
-Ofcourse I mean the innocent and ignorant ones, and there are also the selfish ones who are aware about it and yet choose to stray being in marriage.
+Of course, I mean the innocent and ignorant ones, and there are also the selfish ones who are aware about it and yet choose to stray being in marriage.
 In which case you need to clearly communicate to this new beauty ( the other man or woman) who you are interested in and insanely attracted to that probably it's just lust and casual.
 Setting the right expectations is so important you know!
 It’s totally an inhuman thing to make a lover fall in love with you and then not love them back if things don‘t go the way you thought or planned.
 You should think about this way much before and not after they fall for you.
 It’s extremely selfish and wrong on your part to mess around with someone's feelings and then say it was nothing and that I love my wife or husband, because that's absolute Bullshit!!!

 Now it’s also not necessary the other man or woman is loose.
 Respecting and acknowledging the love of the lover is perhaps chivalry especially when the interest is shown from both sides.
 You see, killing love is not everyone's cup of tea and to live with unrequited love is even more painful.
 Hence whatever it may be, man up, woman up, speak the truth to your spouse or lover.
 Own it up, be responsible and for once think about all sides and not just yourself.
 A heartbreak makes one fragile and probably they may be at their most vulnerable tipping point, and love does make one crazy so appreciate and have the courtesy to handle it with utmost sensitivity and humanity, because you can actually rip them apart to pieces.
 Not all have the capacity to fall, pick up the pieces, rise again and move on.
-You also can’t just abandon or ghost the lover or simply accuse them of stalking, harrassment, and label them a physcho only to get rid of them?
+You also can’t just abandon or ghost the lover or simply accuse them of stalking, harassment, and label them a psycho only to get rid of them?
 Well for all you know, you may be a narcissist too who blew hot and cold and appeared interested and so mysterious to them to persuade you and to just blame them and hold responsible for falling head over heels and all over you and chasing you, if someone accepts this to be the absolute truth?
 Pity them to be a fool, Period!